December 18, 2017, at least three people were killed and more than 100 injured when an Amtrak passenger train derailed in Washington state.

 This much is safe to say, Amtrak should have thoroughly tested the route prior to allowing passengers onboard.
 The situation is still under heavy investigation by the National Transportation Safety Board at this point it isn’t 100% clear what caused the derailment.
 However, it is likely that the accident could have been prevented by proper precautions Amtrak could and should have taken.

 Those who have lost loved ones or who have had loved ones injured in the accident are encouraged to seek proper legal guidance.
 If someone has been injured due to the negligence of others he or she should not have to pay for their medical expenses.
-Khan Law Firm has a proven record of representing the injured and their families.
+Khan Injury Law has a proven record of representing the injured and their families.